This article has been updated and was originally published in July 2019.

 1. Have a list of goals and objectives

 Before you begin your agency search, make sure you know what you want to achieve, whether it’s building brand awareness, fueling your pipeline, launching a new product or service, increasing conversions, or improving online revenue.

 The more specific you can be about your objectives, the better chance you have of partnering with a PPC service agency successfully.
-Goals are crucial for ensuring strategies developed and the tactics used are in line with your business needs.
+Goals are crucial for ensuring the strategies developed and tactics used are in line with your business needs.

-2. Identify which services you need
+2. Identify which PPC services you need

 Perhaps you want to run paid search ads or add content to boost your SEO ranking.
 When making the list of agencies to contact, make sure they have experience with the services you need.

 You may want to screen out any that only focus on one area, such as SEO.
 A PPC company that integrates paid search with other online marketing services can work with you to a higher degree and help you understand customer behavior across various digital channels.
 Over time this can improve campaign results and increase ROI.

 Services that paid search agencies typically offer, include the following:

 - Content marketing

 - Display advertising